IRMS Frozen Egg Donor Program New Jersey / New York

 On occasion, a recipient feels comfortable knowing their donor and as such may ask to have a known candidate evaluated for consideration of their donor status.
 This evaluation consists of the same process in which we evaluate any other donor candidate: the medical exam with ultrasound and blood work, psychological evaluation with testing and a nursing orientation.
 Different from the confidential donor evaluation, in the known donor evaluation, the process is geared towards learning and understanding all the additional social issues involved.
 In addition to the above, known donor arrangements require the donor’s partner to come in for a meeting with the mental health professional as well as a meeting with all parties to discuss individual understandings and expectations.
 We believe that discussing the issues involved with known donation with an outside party will ensure the integrity of the existing relationships, even when siblings are involved.

-A legal agreement between all parties with legal representation for both parties is required in a known arrangement.
+A legal agreement between all parties with legal representation for both parties is required in a known donor arrangement.
 Because of the specialized and specific nature of this agreement, IRMS recommends parties enlist the services of Reproductive Attorneys.
-Referrals can be made upon request.
+Referrals can be provided upon request.

 Agency Egg Donors

-At IRMS we work with several fully vetted Donor Egg Agencies.
+At IRMS we work with several fully vetted Donor Egg Agencies in New Jersey, New York and across the USA.
 We recommend you take the following important information into account when working with an agency to find your donor.

-- All agencies have different policies and may differ in cost so it is important to do your research with any agency you are considering.
+- All donor egg agencies have different policies and may differ in cost so it is important to do your research with any agency you are considering.

-- Most agencies do not have medical professionals working for them so they cannot answer any medically related questions.
+- Most donor egg agencies do not have medical professionals working for them so they cannot answer any medically related questions.